Loading...

 The following image shows the System Parameters page:

-Configure and manage up to 1 Kafka server IP address for exporting data extracted by the Service Node.
+Configure and manage up to one Kafka server IP address for exporting metadata extracted by the Service Node.

-Configure and manage up to 3 SNMP trap server IP addresses for receiving SNMP Traps generated by the Service Node.
+Configure and manage up to three SNMP trap server IP addresses for receiving SNMP traps generated by the Service Node.

-Configure and manage up to 3 Syslog server IP addresses for receiving syslog messages generated by the Service Node.
+Configure and manage up to three Syslog server IP addresses for receiving system logs from the Service Node.

-CPU Usage (%): Triggering threshold for CPU % used.
+CPU Usage (%): Set a threshold for CPU utilization percentage.

-Memory Usage (%): Triggering threshold for memory % used.
+Memory Usage (%): Specify the threshold for memory consumption.

-FAN RPM (%): Triggering threshold for fan speed in RPM.
+FAN RPM (%): Set a limit for fan speed in Revolutions Per Minute (RPM).

 CA File